Origin and Purpose

 (a) Nose not black.

-(b) Colour other than white not covering both ears, back and front, or not extending from the ears over both eyes.
-A slight extension of the white collar onto the base of the ears or a few white hairs interspersed among the colour shall not be penalized provided the butterfly appearance is not sacrificed.
+(b) Color other than white not covering both ears, back and front, or not extending from the ears over both eyes.
+A slight extension of the white collar onto the base of the ears or a few white hairs interspersed among the color shall not be penalized provided the butterfly appearance is not sacrificed.

 Small.
 The skull of medium width, and slightly rounded between the ears.
 A well-defined stop is formed where the muzzle joins the skull.
 The muzzle is fine, abruptly thinner than the head, tapering to the nose.
 The length of the muzzle from the tip of the nose to stop is approximately one-third the length of the head from tip of nose to occiput.
 Nose: black, small, rounded and slightly flat on top.
 Mouth: lips are tight, thin, and black Teeth meet in a scissors bite.
 Tongue must not be visible when jaws are closed.
 Fault: Overshot or undershot.
 Eyes: dark, round, not bulging, of medium size and alert in expression.
 The inner corner of the eyes is on a line with the stop.
 Eye rims black.
 Ears: the ears of either the erect or drop type should be large with rounded tips and set on the sides and toward the back of head.
 Ears of the erect type are carried obliquely and move like the spread wings of a butterfly.
 When alert, each ear forms an angle of approximately 45 degrees to the head.
 The leather should be of sufficient strength to maintain the erect position.
 Ears of the drop type, known as Phalene, are similar to the erect type but are carried drooping and must be completely down.